-MI - Failure Mode Indicator - fault code When a fault code is hidden, a Show icon remains in the bottom The FMI is defined by SAE J1939.
-If not translated into text, see right corner.
-When this soft key is pressed, the fault code displays. the SAE standard or the engine manufacturer's literature.
+MI - Failure Mode Indicator - fault code.
+The FMI is defined by SAE J1939.
+If not translated into text, see the SAE standard or the engine manufacturer's literature.

 Description Field - Most common SPNs and FMIs have text for the description stored in the display.
 If there is no text, then this SPN and FMI must be defined by referring to the engine manufacturer or the SAE J1939 standard.